Isuzu: Mimamori-kun online service

 Mimamori-kun, which means to watch, monitor, or observe in Japanese (literally "Mr. Watcher"), is a commercial vehicle telematics service developed by Isuzu Motors for monitoring and tracking commercial vehicle operations and movements in Japan.
-The service uses GPS satellite tracking services, and began February 2004.
+The service uses GPS radio tracking services, and began February 2004.
 It is connected to the internet and provides government mandated driver activity logs, and records how long the driver was on-duty and how much time was spent driving.
 The service also records when the driver took lunch breaks, where the truck stopped and for how long, and when the driver logged off for his duty shift.

 The service has been modified for personal use in Japan to keep track of family members, to include the health status of elderly persons and pinpoint the location of children for safety purposes.

 Some of the main features include the wireless Internet Digital Tachograph, the first of its kind in Japan, combined with hands-free communication, voice guidance, and text messages displayed from the dispatch office.
 The system also has a password-enabled vehicle theft prevention feature that will not let the vehicle start without the driver having entered a password.